norm/whatnext/docs/usage.md

 # Usage

-Without arguments, `whatnext` will show all incomplete tasks listed in any Markdown file:
+Without arguments, `whatnext` will show all outstanding tasks (open, in progress, and blocked) listed in any Markdown file:

 ```bash
 (computer)% whatnext